Unidentified falling objects in the LHC as dark matter signals: The AQN dark matter model

 Currently, we would like to highlight some estimates regarding the features of AQN as they propagate through the Earth's atmosphere.
 In this context, the internal temperature of the AQN begins to increase, reaching approximately 20 keV.
 Consequently, the typical internal temperature of the nuggets in the Earth's atmosphere is estimated as follows \cite{Budker:2020mqk}: \be T\approx 20{\rm\, keV} \left(\frac{n_{\rm air}}{10^{21} ~{\rm cm^{-3}}}\right)^{\frac{4}{17}}\,, \ee where typical density of surrounding baryons is $n_{\rm air}\simeq 30N_m\simeq 10^{21}{\rm\,cm^{-3}}$, where $N_m\simeq 2.7\times10^{19}{\rm\,cm^{-3}}$ is the molecular density in the atmosphere, with each molecule containing approximately 30 baryons.

-Similar arguments also apply to the AQN propagating deep underground beneath the Earth's surface.
-In this case, the density is approximately $n_{\rm rock}\approx 10^{24} {\rm\,cm^{-3}}$.
-Consequently, the internal temperature of the AQNs reaches much higher values, approximately in the $T\approx 10^2 ~{\rm keV}$ range, as per Eq. (\ref{T}).
-This high internal temperature $T$ is crucial for estimating the basic characteristics of the shock waves generated by the supersonic motion of the AQN.
-These shock waves will mechanically vibrate the LHC machine, and consequently release the dust particles from the surface, ultimately resulting in unique UFO events as discussed in the following Sec. \ref{sect:proposal}.
+Similar arguments also apply to an AQN propagating deep beneath the Earth's surface.
+In this case, the density is approximately $n_{\rm rock}\approx 10^{24}{\rm\,cm^{-3}}$.
+Consequently, the internal temperature of the AQN reaches much higher values, in the $T\approx 10^2{\rm\,keV}$ range, as per Eq.~(\ref{T}).
+This high internal temperature $T$ is crucial for estimating the basic characteristics of the shock waves generated by the supersonic motion of the AQN; see Sec.~\ref{subsec:Acoustic shock waves emitted by AQNs}.
+These shock waves will mechanically vibrate the LHC machine, consequently releasing dust particles from the surface and ultimately resulting in unique UFO events, as discussed in Sec.~\ref{sect:proposal}.

 In short, the system contains antimatter nuggets that behave as DM objects in a dilute cosmological environment.
-When these nuggets enter the Earth's atmosphere, they undergo annihilation, producing excessively energetic events.
+When these nuggets enter the Earth's atmosphere, they undergo annihilation, producing extremely energetic events.
 In particular, these annihilation events may generate, among many other effects mentioned in concluding Sec. \ref{sect:conclusion}, very rare but significant phenomena such as shock waves that propagate long distances through the sky or deep underground.
 This phenomenon, observed for centuries worldwide without a clear physical explanation, is commonly known as \textit{skyquakes}.
 The study \cite{Budker:2020mqk} have proposed that skyquakes could result from antimatter AQNs traversing the atmosphere.
-Because this phenomenon plays a crucial role in the present work, it is briefly reviewed in Appendix \ref{sect:skyquakes}.